kamilkow1123/smooth-scroll-website/README.md

 ---
 ## Description

 Simple website built with React and styled-components.
-Using react-router and react-scroll
+Using react-router and react-scroll.

 ### Technologies
 - React